-Management's Responsibility for the Financial Statements
+Responsibilities of Management for the Special Purpose Financial Statements

 Management is responsible for the preparation and fair presentation of the special purpose financial statements in accordance with the financial reporting provisions of the special purpose basis of accounting described in Note B of the special purpose financial statements; this includes determining that the special purpose basis of accounting is an acceptable basis for the preparation of the special purpose financial statements in the circumstances.
 Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of special purpose financial statements that are free from material misstatement, whether due to fraud or error.